HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

 Admission reopens only after projection, reconciler, catalog, generation, and revision agree.
 This is transition/admission readiness, not an additional lifecycle enum.

+The catalog side of that barrier is convergence, not aggregate health: every router must report the desired revision and be either ready or terminally failed (its deployment circuit open).
+A router still starting or restarting holds the transition until it resolves either way, but a plugin whose restart budget is spent never becomes healthy on its own, so gating on aggregate readiness would let one broken deployment freeze every later generation.

 ## Reconciler Actor